So, what does breast implant bottoming out mean?

 After surgery, your breasts are subjected to changes, and your breast shape will take time to settle.
 It’s important to remember that ‘settling’ is normal and does not mean you are ‘bottoming out’.
 It’s important to remember:

-- Those breast implants can take a few months to ‘settle’ into there position.
+- Those breast implants can take a few months to ‘settle’ into their position.

 - Swelling is normal Post-op.
 Your breasts might initially look larger than you anticipated.
 The swelling will reduce as you heal and recover.